chadmcallister/bigspring-hugo-startup-theme/exampleSite/content/pricing/_index.md

 ---
 #### Licensing agreements designed to accelerate growth!

-Our pricing concept is designed to encourage growth and ensure maximum success for your marketplace.
-We understand that many factors go into creating a viable marketplace.
-The more active and engaged participants are in a marketplace, the more value is added to all participants - a successful marketplace creates exponential value.
+Not only does the OrderMatch software platform facilitates extreme growth, our pricing concept is designed to encourage maximum scale and ensure success for your marketplace.
+We understand that many factors go into creating a successful marketplace.
+The more active and engaged participants are, the more value is added to all participants - a successful marketplace creates exponential value.

 Therefore, we are looking for strategic relationships to offer our software platform with limited upfront costs so you can dedicate your capital  towards expanding and growing your marketplace quickly and successfully.
 In exchange, we can structure success-based fees on the premise that our proven platform will provide faster and greater value to all.